Knowing All the Basic Types of Water

 Additionally, sparkling water often is mineralized, meaning that it comes with minerals in your carbonation.
 Normally, the mineral content is too low for it to make a meaningful difference in your diet.
 More so, sparkling water can include flavorings and sugar, making it unhealthy.
 It is expensive as well.

-Finally, the last water type on our list is flavored water.
+Finally, the last type of water on our list is flavored water.
 Flavored water is pretty self-explanatory and something everyone knows.
 It is flavored with flavorings and sweeteners.
 The flavorings can be natural or artificial, while the sweetener can be artificial or pure sugar.

 The obvious downside of these types of water is that they come with sweeteners and sugar.
 If you drink a large amount of flavored water, you can easily pack on the pounds.
 This is especially dangerous to those who have diabetes.

-Flavored water can also be expensive if you buy bottled water forms.
+Flavored water can also be expensive if you buy it bottled.
 You can decrease the price by selecting flavoring packages instead of bottled water.

-In most cases, which drinking water type is the best comes down to personal preference.
+In most cases, which type of drinking water is the best for you comes down to personal preference.
 I personally like tap water and sparkling water the best and absolutely detest flavored water, but that is just me.
 For you, you may enjoy different types of water like natural mineral water.